pannacotta98/pannacotta98/README.md

 # Hello!
 I’m Algot 👾

-I’m pursuing a masters degree in Media Technology and Engineering at Linköping University.
+**Soon MSc in Media Technology and Engineering**

+I’m currently writing my master thesis in artifact-free color interpolation at MindRoad.

 I have compiled a small portfolio of a few of my projects, available [here](https://pannacotta98.github.io/).